hyperlane-dev/hyperlane-ai/dataset/dataset.md

         self.read().await.get_attributes().clone()
     }

-    /// Retrieves a specific attribute by its key, casting it to the specified type.
+    /// Attempts to retrieve a specific attribute by its key, casting it to the specified type.
     ///
     /// # Arguments
     ///